bbauska/Anti-Project-2025/README.md

 stockpile.
 2. Continue to invest in rebuilding infrastructure, including facilities at the National Laboratories that support nuclear weapons development.
 3. Restore readiness to test nuclear weapons at the Nevada National Security Site to ensure the ability of the U.S. to respond quickly to asymmetric technology surprises.”
-[Department of Defense, Project 2025, accessed 6/24/24]</p>
+[Department of Defense, Project 2025, accessed 6/24/24]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Alliances</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 calls for increased allied conventional defense burden-sharing.
-“Increase allied
-conventional defense burden-sharing.
+Project 2025 calls for increased allied conventional defense burden-sharing.
+“Increase allied conventional defense burden-sharing.
 U.S. allies must take far greater responsibility for their conventional defense.
 U.S. allies must play their part not only in dealing with China, but also in dealing with threats from Russia, Iran, and North Korea.
 1. Make burden-sharing a central part of U.S. defense strategy with the United States not just helping allies to step up, but strongly encouraging them to do so.”
-[Department of Defense, Project 2025, accessed 6/24/24]</p>
+[Department of Defense, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the transformation of NATO so “that U.S. allies are capable of fielding the
-great majority of the conventional forces required to deter Russia while relying on the United States primarily for our nuclear deterrent.”
+Project 2025 called for the transformation of NATO so “that U.S. allies are capable of fielding the great majority of the conventional forces required to deter Russia while relying on the United States primarily for our nuclear deterrent.”
 “Transform NATO so that U.S. allies are capable of fielding the great majority of the conventional forces required to deter Russia while relying on the United States primarily for our nuclear deterrent, and select other capabilities while reducing the U.S. force posture in Europe.”
 [Department of Defense, Project 2025, accessed 6/24/24]

-<p>Project 2025 wants the U.S. to increase their foreign military sales.
-“The United States must regain
-its role as the ‘Arsenal of Democracy.’
+Project 2025 wants the U.S. to increase their foreign military sales.
+“The United States must regain its role as the ‘Arsenal of Democracy.’
 In fiscal year (FY) 2021, U.S. government foreign military sales (FMS) nosedived to a low of $34.8 billion from a record high of $55.7 billion in FY 2018.8 This decrease hinders interoperability with partners and allies, decreases defense industrial base capacity, and